Guy Adami: Early life and education

 Guy Adami was born in North Tarrytown, New York (now known as Sleepy Hollow).
 He is the son of Nancy C. and the deceased Guy M. Adami.
 His parents met and were married during their time at Fordham Law School.

 Adami is the eldest of five children and is a 1982 graduate of Croton-Harmon High School, where he captained both the varsity football and basketball teams.
 He was named All-League in both sports.
 In November 2010, Adami was inducted into the Croton Harmon High School Hall of Distinguished Graduates.
-Adami is an honorary 1986 graduate of Georgetown University.
+Adami is a graduate of Georgetown University.
 On April 16, 2009, he was interviewed as part of the University's Witness to History.

 Career

 In June 1986, Adami began his career at Drexel Burnham Lambert where he worked on the floor of the New York Mercantile Exchange.
 In 1996, he joined Goldman Sachs' commodity group, J. Aron as a vice president.
 In 2003, he left Goldman Sachs to become an executive director at CIBC World Markets.

-Adami frequently speaks at colleges and universities, including Quinnipiac University, Adelphi University, University of Richmond, Fordham University, and Georgetown University.
+Adami frequently speaks at colleges and universities, including Quinnipiac University, Adelphi University, The University of Virginia, The University of North Carolina, The University of North Carolina Wilmington, University of Richmond, Fordham University, and Georgetown University.
 Adami has also given talks at his son's high school, Delbarton School, in Morristown, New Jersey.
 In 2012, Adami joined the ranks of Keppler Speakers.